Mohannad36/IOT-Smart-fridge-backend/README.md

 ### Hardware Setup

-1. **Rasberry Pi with Front Display**: Mounted on the fridge door, Serves as the main controol unit and with user interface
+1. **Rasberry Pi with Front Display**: Mounted on the fridge door, serves as the main control unit and has a interactable UI for ease of use
-2. **ESP32 Inside the Fridge**: Will manage internal sensors and cameras that will be mounted on the back and pointed in directions that will not discriminate the customer
+2. **Multiple ESP32 Inside the Fridge**: Manages internal sensors and cameras

 ### Components List

 * Rasberry Pi (with touchscreen display)
 * ESP32 development board
-* Various sensors (temperature, Hall sensor, weight sensor etc)
+* Various sensors (temperature, door sensor, weight sensor)
 * Camera module
 * Power supply units
-* Etc

 *** ***